 Are you going to visit Malaysia in 3 days?
 Well, sorry to say, but it’s really not enough time to travel to Malaysia.
 We have been living here for 12 years now and we still find new amazing things to do in Malaysia every day.

-But we hear you: not everyone has all the time of this world to travel, and if you only have 3 days in Malaysia, you can still make the best out of it.
+But we hear you: not everyone has all the time in this world to travel, and if you only have 3 days in Malaysia, you can still make the best out of it.

 Malaysia is an incredible destination, probably the unsung hero among other Southeast Asian countries which obviously get more ugly tourists — see our list of the 22 worst places in Southeast Asia you should avoid at all costs.
 Malaysia has ultra-modern cities, colonial architecture, mouthwatering food, hill stations, pristine tropical islands fringed by aquamarine waters, and reefs that are both great for snorkelling and diving.

-It’s easy enough to land into capital Kuala Lumpur and reach other main destinations in Malaysia in a matter of hours, making the task of choosing the best place to visit in Malaysia in 3 days much easier.
+It’s easy enough to land in the capital Kuala Lumpur and reach other main destinations in Malaysia in a matter of hours, making the task of choosing the best place to visit in Malaysia in 3 days much easier.
 The following are our suggestions, honed by a decade of experience living and trawling these shores… Welcome to your best 3-day itinerary in Malaysia!
 And don’t forget to read our list of 20 best short trips in Malaysia for even more great ideas.

 12 Best Places to Visit in Malaysia in 3 Days

 To maximize your time and make the best of what you can see in Malaysia in 3 days, it’s much better if you stick to one city and use your short time to visit it, including trips to some of its nearby attractions.
 If you are not familiar with the country, this useful post on the best landmarks in Malaysia will help you decide.

-This said, the following suggestions take into consideration that you are rushed for time, and comprise only of the most accessible locations.
+This said, the following suggestions take into consideration that you are rushed for time, and comprise only the most accessible locations.